pavelvasev/viewlang/readme.en.md

 1. Run as administrator
 ```
 code/setup_vl_assoc.cmd
+// This will associate *.vl files with Chrome browser.
+Your `chrome.exe` should be in `PATH`.
 ```
-This will associate *.vl files with Chrome browser.
-Your `chrome.exe` should be in `PATH`.

 2. Configure your Chrome shortcut by adding command line flag `--allow-file-access-from-files`.
 Then restart chrome (if it was running).

+After setup, you may run viewlang *.vl files by hitting Enter.

 ## Local setup (linux)
 Sorry no instructions at the moment.
 Some ideas: